Therapy rooted in relationship & presence

 Whether I'm working with a child, teenager, parent, or adult, my approach is grounded in the belief that we grow in connection—with ourselves and with others.

-Drawing from attachment theory, developmental psychology, Polyvagal Theory, and somatic practices, I support clients shift patterns shaped by past experiences.
+Drawing from attachment theory, Polyvagal Theory, and somatic practices, I support clients in shifting patterns shaped by past experiences.
 When we feel physically and emotionally safe, we can begin to rewire what no longer serves us and build new ways of relating—to ourselves, to others, and to the world around us.

 Before entering private practice, I worked in psychiatric, community mental health, and child- and youth-focused settings across the U.S. and internationally.
 With over 25 years of experience, I bring clinical depth, cross-cultural perspective, and systemic awareness into the room.
 A native Spanish and English speaker, I offer therapy in both languages.